How Much Do I Really Need To Retire? Let's Do The Math

 To generate $45,500 a year in income, you would need a retirement account with $1,137,500 in it.
 This assumes that your retirement account earns a return of about 5% or more per year.
 This also assumes that you have no other forms of income like investment properties or Social Security.

-To calculate this, you divide your annual retirement income ($45,000) by 0.04.
+To calculate this, you divide your annual retirement income ($45,500) by 0.04.
 That comes out to $1,137,500.
+Once you know your big target number, our savings goal calculator can help you reverse-engineer how much you need to set aside each month to actually get there.

 Using this number, your retirement account will never run out.
 Since you’re only spending 4% a year, but it’s earning an average of 5% a year, you will end up spending less than it is growing.